- Depending on the type of Android phone you have, your preloaded email apps may not be the best.

 The Gmail app can be downloaded for free on any Android device, and it's a no brainer for those who rely on Gmail as their primary email service.
 The Gmail app also allows you to manage non-Gmail accounts, so you can add your Outlook or other personal email to your Gmail app for consolidated management.

-This email client connects to your current email accounts (on Gmail, Outlook, Exchange from 2007 and up, Yahoo, Hotmail, iCloud and IMAP) without storing any of your information on its servers.
+This email, calendar and contacts app connects to your current email accounts (Gmail, Outlook, Exchange from 2007 and up, plus Yahoo, Hotmail, iCloud and IMAP) without storing any of your information on its servers.
 Boxer makes it easy for users to archive emails, send automatic responses, send your calendar availability and even use the built-in "email likes" system to show email senders that you've received their message.

 For $49.99 per year, subscribers to the Newton Mail app get an all-in-one tool that streamlines the email organization process across multiple providers, including Gmail, Hotmail, Outlook, Exchange and Yahoo Mail.
 This service is ideal for those who rely heavily on networking, because it has built-in read receipts and automatically provides sender profiles that include info like job title, organization location and pertinent social media accounts (LinkedIn, Facebook, Twitter).
 You can also connect productivity apps, like OneNote, Trello and Salesforce, to Newton Mail, which isn't possible in most email apps.

 According to Android Authority, Blue Mail is a very popular email app for Android.
 This is because it supports a variety of clients, including Yahoo, Outlook, Gmail and other POP3, IMAP or Exchange clients.
 Complete with a wide variety of notification settings, Blue Mail even includes things such as Android Wear Support, a dark theme, and configuration tables, all free of charge.